berndporr/Flac2Raw/README.md

 ## Status

-alpha: converts properly mono to mono raw but but not tested for any other formats
+beta: converts properly mono to mono raw but but not tested for any other formats

 ## Credit
 [Google open source project](https://android.googlesource.com/platform/frameworks/wilhelm/+/master/tests/examples/slesTestDecodeToBuffQueue.cpp)